inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 <hr>

-HashiCorp terraform is an infrastructure as code tool that lets you define both on-prem and cloud resources in human-readable config files that you can version, reuse, and share.
+HashiCorp terraform is an infrastructure as code (IaC) tool that lets you define both on-prem and cloud resources in human-readable config files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
 [Source](https://developer.hashicorp.com/terraform/intro)
 <br><br>

 **ADVANTAGES**
 - You can provision infrastructure resources (VMs, containers, storage etc.) with declarative configuration files instead of a GUI
+- Supports devops best practices for change management
-- Simple to keep track of and manageme infrastrucutre
+- Simple to keep track of and manage infrastrucutre
+- You can create, deploy, destroy an entire cluster of resources together
+- Easy to ensure resources are removed
 - Easy to collaborate
 - Reproducibile
-- Easy to ensure resources are removed
-- You can create, deploy, destroy an entire cluster of resources together

 <br><br>

 **DOES NOT**